directus-labs/guest-authoring/directus-solidstart/index.md

 Inside of the `src/routes` directory, create a new a file called `slug.jsx`.
 This is a dynamic route, so a single file can be used for all of the top-level pages.

-> It's important to note that exact matches take precedence over dynamic routes.
-If it exists, a `about.jsx` file will render instead of `[slug].jsx` for the `/about` URL.

 ```jsx
 import { createAsync, useParams } from "@solidjs/router";
 import { Show, createEffect } from "solid-js";